 Manufacturers and packaging companies need to follow the highest level of hygiene to ensure there is no risk.

 A common standard is ANSI/AAMI EC53.
 It addresses ECG leads and cables mainly, but many companies use it as a base to produce other medicable wires due to a lack of a global standard.

-The ANSI/AAMI standard ensures a level of safety and reliability for cable specifications.
+The ANSI/AAMI standard ensures safety and reliability for cable specifications.
 The primary purpose of the standard was to prevent lead from coming into contact with a power source.

-It makes cable management and transportation more accessible and covers different environmental, testing, mechanical, and electrical concerns.
+It makes cable management and transportation more accessible and covers environmental, testing, mechanical, and electrical concerns.

 Chapter 2: What’s the Difference Between Generic and Customized Cables?

 Generic cables, as the name suggests, are generic.
-They are not made for a specific industry and serve a variety of purposes in different industries.
+They are not made for a specific industry and serve various purposes in different industries.

-A power cord used to power a CPU, for example, can power up some other appliances, too.
+For example, a power cord used to power a CPU can power up some other appliances, too.
 Similarly, a mobile phone charger used to charge an Android device may even support PS4 controllers.